VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The second best selling game of all time is Jenga.
-Jenga is a Swahili word, meaning "to build."**
+- ⚡ Daily fun fact: **The word "toy" comes from an old English word that means "tool."**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>